Dieting is a waste of energy, time and money.

 I am a HUGE advocate of intuitive and mindful eating to manage health.
 It encourages a way of eating that fits with your “eating personality” & food preferences, it is easy to integrate regardless of where you are geographically (on vacation, on a business trip or enjoying breakfast bed) and perhaps most importantly, has nothing to do with starvation or deprivation.

-An article touches on this subject with great insight.
-It is from the latest Scientific American MIND magazine: Why Diets Don’t Work (and What Does) by By Charlotte N. Markey.
 It is so eloquently written and it mentions all the important aspects of weight management.
 If you have 5 minutes to read it, DO IT, you won’t regret it.

 So, getting back to my initial thought that dieting is a time suck.
 The funny thing is that many people have told me that they just don’t have the time to learn how to eat mindfully.
 They believe that they need some strict guidance on what to eat and what not to eat in order to fix their eating problems and that somehow these strict rules will be easier to follow than a more natural way of eating.
 For many people, it is easier to blindly follow a diet- there is no need to think or second guess your decisions so it may feel like you are saving energy.
 It can also feel safer to follow a traditional way to lose weight since it has been marketed to death for decades.

 However, over time the strain and drain of having to resist eating the foods you enjoy and avoiding those that are handy starts to take its toll.
-Not to mention the terrible track record diets have with unsustainable weight loss and even weight gain.
+Not to mention the terrible track record diets have with unsustainable weight loss and even weight gain

 There is a finite amount of energy we have at our disposal every day.
 Wasting it on doing things that just don’t work (ahem, diets!) is insane and frustrating.

 When talking about diets, gurus and celebrities come to mind.
 I still can’t understand why people think that a celebrity could possibly know their body better than they do.
-Sure, dietitians have some science-based knowledge about nutrition and know what has worked for other people who have successfully made health changes, but ultimately, you are the expert on your body.
+Sure, dietitians have (science based) knowledge about nutrition and know of what has worked for other people who have successfully made health changes, but ultimately, you are the expert on your body.
 Re-discovering the confidence that you can make healthy choices takes time and practice, and it the only sustaining way to manage weight and health.
 I say re-discover because we were all born with the innate ability to hear and listen to our hunger and fullness cues.
 Understanding what influences things like mindless eating and large portion sizes is one step to eating healthier.
 Unfortunately, no diet will help with these issues, the answers have to come from listening to your mind and body.